max-von-aigner/miyagami-full-stack-coding-case/README.md

 - Dark mode support for reduced eye strain and improved accessibility.
 - Ability to toggle between grid and list view modes for displaying images.
 - Framer Motion animations enhance the user experience by providing smooth and engaging visual feedback.
-- Animated Navbar for a modern experience.
+- The Navbar hides automatically, when the user scrolls the page contend.

 ## Notes

-- Despite the search button being a required feauture, I decided against implementing a seaparate button, as the UX is good with triggering the search via the enyer key
+-Despite the search button being initially considered a necessary feature, I opted not to implement a separate button, finding that the user experience remains intuitive and streamlined when triggering searches via the enter key.

-- I decided to not implement the public feed, as it contained a lot of graphic imapges, such as nudity and porn.
-Flickr's safe search filter is enabled by default, but there was just to much NSFW-content coming through the API, to deploy this publicly.
-I acces the photos via the photos endpoint with the getRecent methond and then the results are sorted by "interesteingness descending" to improve the content quality and overall experience.
+-I also decided against incorporating the public feed due to the prevalence of graphic images, including nudity and explicit content.
+Although Flickr's safe search filter is activated by default, an excessive amount of not-safe-for-work (NSFW) content was still filtering through the API, making it unsuitable for public deployment.
+Instead, I access photos through the endpoint using the getRecent method, with results sorted by "interestingness descending."
+This approach enhances content quality and enriches the overall user experience.

 ## Live Demo and Source Code